 Even paint cards can be misleading.
 You’ll often find a colour looks more or less pigmented when applied to a large surface area.
 The exact shade will be affected by the light fall, size and even the contents of the room.

 Bright white ideas: 6 ways to add colour to a white kitchen

 ‘If you are painting walls white it is important to consider how your furniture and surroundings will be reflected,’ says Helen Shaw, Marketing Director for Benjamin Moore.
 ‘There is the ‘right’ white for each space, you just have to find the one that works best for your interior.
 Get a small sample pot of the colour on the wall and check it at three different times of the day, to see how it changes as the sun moves.’

 Best for small, light-filled rooms – Brilliant white paints

 A staple for painters and decorators, pure brilliant white is actually devoid of all pigment.
 This means it reflects back nearly all light that hits it – conversely, the darker the colour, the more light it absorbs.
 It is an absence of colour that brightens the space by bouncing light into shadows and lifting the entire room.

-Choose this for small rooms with a good source of natural light – anything north facing or shaded will feel cold and dim.
+Choose this for small rooms with a good source of natural light, anything north facing or shaded might feel cold and dim.
 True white is also a perfect accompaniment on woodwork and ceilings for any shade of off-white you choose, particularly those with a blue or grey tint.

 Helen at Benjamin Moore says: ‘In a south facing room Chantilly Lace, which is a pure true white without any undertones, works well.
 For something more muted, Decorator’s White is also stunning.’